CSCI-GA-2820-SP24-003/promotions/README.md

 You could use `honcho start` to start the service, and it will run at `localhost:8080`.
 Then, you could run `behave` to run the BDD tests.

+You could use `make cluster` followed by `kubectl apply -f k8s` to deploy our service locally and then run BDD test `behave` to check it.

 ## License

 Copyright (c) 2016, 2024 [John Rofrano](https://www.linkedin.com/in/JohnRofrano/).
 All rights reserved.